 - A range of materials and resources that encourage employees to get involved

-- Simple at-home bowel Screening Tests, which are the most effective way of detecting bowel cancer early
+- Purchasing simple at-home bowel Screening Tests, which are the most effective way of detecting bowel cancer early

 - Participation reports showing the number of Screening Tests completed and the results (anonymous)